 All I wanted to do was to perform, and an exciting career beckoned.
 I loved it.
-I felt I could sing anything and took all the work that was offered, irrespective of whether it suited my light, Soubrette quality, and without being mindful of the bigger picture.
-All good things… Sheer youthful enthusiasm led me to overwork my voice and unsurprisingly it began to deteriorate.
-Nobody but myself realised at first, but eventually I had to concede that I couldn’t fulfil engagements.
-I was devastated, more for the fact that I was losing the very essence of my being, than the missed opportunities.
-I felt invisible, worthless, lifeless.
+I felt I could sing anything and took all the work that was offered irrespective of whether it suited my light, Soubrette quality, and without being mindful of the bigger picture.
+All good things......sheer youthful enthusiasm led me to overwork my voice and unsurprisingly it began to deteriorate.
+Nobody but myself realised at first but eventually I had to concede that I couldn’t fulfil engagements.
+I was devastated, more for the fact that I was losing the very essence of my being than the missed opportunities.
+For a time I felt invisible, worthless, lifeless.

-Life goes on of course, and through the years I somehow managed to continue to work in the music profession.
-It was strangely comforting to learn that other professionals had suffered a similar voice crash.
-A number of coincidental meetings and events led to my association with other professionals and in particular two wonderful mentors who recognised my trauma.
-Their knowledge and understanding were invaluable, prompting me to continue my vocal work, building on my experience not as a performer but as a worthy teacher.
-I now know that I was meant to be doing the work I do: nurturing young voices, instilling a good technique, guiding young professionals with their progression and maintenance, rehabilitating 'shot' voices, and helping those who just love to sing, to get the best from their instrument.
+However, life goes on and it was comforting to learn that other professionals who had suffered a similar voice crash were, nonetheless, able to recover.
+A number of coincidental meetings and events led to my association with two wonderful mentors who recognised my trauma.
+Their knowledge and understanding were invaluable, helping me to get back on track and prompting me to continue my vocal work, building on my experiences both as a performer and teacher.
+I now know that I was meant to be doing the work I do: nurturing young voices, instilling a good technique, guiding young professionals with their progression and maintenance, rehabilitating “shot” voices, and helping those who just love to sing, to get the best from their instrument.